Daihongchen/movies_and_tv_recommendation_system/README.md

 By utilizing neural networks, the recommendation system would reach a high performance.
 In this study, the metrics used to evaluate the model performance is Mean Absolute Error.
 The final model was able to reach a Mean Absolute Error as low as 0.43.
 The corss validation on the training dataset validated the result with an average MAE of 0.39, and standard deviation of 0.012.

-Though model performance is relatively high from the perspective of academics, a more practical evaluation is tp conduct a AB test on the Amazon website and to investigate if the sales/revenues with the new recommender system would be significantly higher than the existing system.
+Though model performance is relatively high from the perspective of academics, a more practical evaluation is to conduct a AB test on the Amazon website and to investigate if the sales/revenues with the new recommender system would be significantly higher than the existing system.

 ## Navigation of the Repository